o355/PyWeather/README.md

 ## Welcome to PyWeather (0.5.1 beta)!
 Viewing the weather in a terminal has never been so much fun.

+## Yet another development notice (oh boy)
+PyWeather 0.5.2 is on it's way, but if you have a quick glance at the changelog, everything changed.

+I'm basically tired of adding bells and whistles, I want to push myself further, and the pending list of "rewrite prints" and all that fun stuff was making it so that I would play KSP (great game, by the way) or Cities:Skylines (make sure you have a supercomputer handy) instead of coding.

+Code cleanup was meant to occur later down the road, and I'll add the bells and whistles in other releases.
+I want to really focus on getting real features in PyWeather.

+Right now, PyWeather 0.5.2 beta is still slated to drop in Early May.
+0.6 development will start afterwards.

 ## Why?
 Why should I check my weather in a terminal?
 It's cooler.
 I think.